mehulmpt/ps-extender/README.md

 1. Visit/Refresh your PSD page and click on the extension icon in your toolbar
 1. You should now see an interface with the controls

+## Setup

+- run `npm install` to install dependencies
+- uses Vite in library mode to bundle extension
+- `public/` + compiled source code is output to `dist/` folder
+- run `npm run build` to build once
+- run `npm run build -- --watch` to watch for changes and build automatically

 ## 🚀 Contributing

 PRs are welcome and in fact, appreciated :)

+- Check open Issues and PRs before you start
+- Try to take up each issue in a separate PR